 These dependencies are what make up the “edges” of the graph, and how Airflow works out which order to run your tasks in.
 By default, a task will wait for all of its upstream tasks to succeed before it runs, but this can be customized using features like Branching, LatestOnly, and Trigger Rules.

-To pass data between tasks you have two options:
+To pass data between tasks you have three options:

 XComs (“Cross-communications”), a system where you can have tasks push and pull small bits of metadata.